Lee County Mississippi assistance programs.

 Multiple assistance programs

 One of the leading non-profit agencies to contact is LIFT, Inc. They are the local community action agency, and they run a wide variety of assistance programs.
+Both short term and long term aid is offered.
 Find information on their services below.

 Contact the Tupelo based LIFT, Inc. at (662) 842-9511.